Fairness in Information Access Systems: Algorithmic Foundations

 Many information access techniques do not depend only on a single ranking step. \intro{Re-ranking} approaches use a base ranking model --- which can be directly estimated, learned from pointwise optimizations, or a learning-to-rank model --- and adjust the outputs to achieve additional goals.

-One application of re-ranking is to improve the \intro{diversity} of results.
-Maximimum marginal relevance (MMR) adjusts the ranking to balance, at each position, maximizing $\relevance{\doc|\need}$ with minimizing the similarity between the new item and previous items \citep{Carbonell1998-qk}.
+One application of re-ranking is to improve the \intro{diversity} of results. ""Maximum marginal relevance"" (MMR) adjusts the ranking to balance, at each position, maximizing $\relevance{\doc|\need}$ with minimizing the similarity between the new item and previous items \citep{Carbonell1998-qk}.
 The idea behind this approach is that relevance is not independent: if one item does not meet the user's need, then another very similar item is also unlikely to meet their need, and therefore the second position should go to an item that is likely to match the query given that the first document did not \citep{Goffman1964-pg}. \citet{Ziegler2005-zo} provides another approach to diversifying a result list that operates purely over item orderings instead of balancing similarity or relevance scores.
 As we will see later in this survey, re-ranking is a common approach for improving certain types of fairness in recommendation lists.

 Another use for re-ranking is to improve the efficiency of a system facilitating access to a large repository.
 Learned relevance or ranking models often have significantly higher computational cost than vector space models, which can be heavily optimized through index structures.
 One approach, therefore, is to use a simple first-pass ranker to retrieve a pool of candidate items that is significantly larger than the final result list but much smaller than the repository.
 A more complex ranking algorithm, possibly employing modern deep learning models, re-ranks these candidate items to produce the final ranking.